-Predictive Analytics is the branch of machine learning that is putting all the data to work.
+Predictive Analysis is the branch of machine learning that is putting all the data to work.
 It takes large data sets and uses mathematical algorithms to form predictive models.
 Then statistical methods such as regression analysis are used to find the variables that influence the models.
 Finally, machine learning platforms use those predictive models to find patterns in the past that can allow predictions of patterns in the future.

 Human behavior can be seen as a series of patterns that repeat, both individually and as a group, over time.
 This statistical fact doesn’t negate the possibility of free will; it allows us the use of our free will to repeat patterns of behavior that are most comfortable to us, considering the social, cultural, and family pressures that also influence us.